AcxTechSistemas/pix_sicoob/README.md

 This package is ready for get transactions information quickly!

-First instantiate the class passing the appropriate parameters
+1. First instantiate the class passing the appropriate parameters
+2. Second get the token
+3. Third fetch your Pix transactions quickly!

 ### Instantiate the class